UW-INFO442-AU22/TheresAJohn/README.md

 # TheresAJohn - Website for rural area K-8 students

+## Mission Statement

+#### SDG and general problem domain:
+The SDG we are aiming to solve is quality education.
+Specifically, we are targeting the issue of lack of resources, such as teaching and learning equipments.

+#### How might we...
+How might we provide more teaching/learning resources for K-8 schools in rural areas?

 ## Why we are building it

-We will serve as a middleman to connect schools with online volunteer tutors who will address the lack of courses offered and give our volunteers a lower barrier to help with education equity problems by easing their burden of traveling and related fees.
+We will serve as a middleman to connect schools/teachers with donors for their needs of technologies and teaching resources.
-We will also have a board for schools and teachers to post technologies and teaching resources needed and pair them with donors and volunteers.

 ## What we are building

-### P0 - Highest Priority
-* Display tutor needed page
-* Button to post a new post for schools
+### P0:
-* Resource Board (schools can post their messages)
+* Resource Board Page (schools can post about their needs of physical resources)
+* Running Database:
+  *   School Name
+  *   User Name
+  *   User Email
+  *   School Address
+  *   Resources Needed
+  *   Deadline for Resources
+  *   Notes
+* School/user log-in/authentication

-### P1
+### P1:
+* Process bar (to show users how many resources are still needed)
 * Sort and filter tutors (adds up to display tutor page)
-* Tutors can post about their availability to schools
-### P2 - Lowest Priority
-* School/user log-in/authentication
-* Match tutor with schools